 On completion of our walks in Egmont National Park, we continue travelling south to Masterton where we will stay overnight.
 Dinner is included at the hotel restaurant.

 Accommodation: Copthorne Solway Park, Masterton

 MASTERTON – WELLINGTON (BD)

-After breakfast this morning we travel out towards Cape Palliser to walk to the spectacular Putangirua Pinnacles.
-The Putangirua Pinnacles near Cape Palliser are some of the most amazing rock formations you will ever see.
+After breakfast, we travel out towards Cape Palliser to walk to the spectacular Putangirua Pinnacles - some of the most amazing rock formations you will ever see.
 This outlandish place was used as a filming location for the 'Paths of the Dead' scene in the Return of the King, the third movie in Peter Jackson's Lord of the Rings trilogy.
-The walk is approximately 4.5km for the full walk or if you don’t wish to complete the full walk, you can do the shorter walk to the viewpoint.
-After our walk we stop in Martinborough for you to purchase your lunch.
-We then make our way to Wellington for our overnight stay.
-Dinner will be in the hotel.
+The walk is approximately 4.5-km for the full walk or if you do not wish to complete the full walk, you can do the shorter walk to the viewpoint.
+After our walk we stop in Martinborough for you to purchase your lunch (own cost), we then make our way into Wellington for our overnight stay.
+Dinner tonight will be in the hotel.